-Wades were the erstwhile epicenters for administration in North Karnataka and parts of Maharshtra that evolved during the rule of Bijapur Adilshahis and continuted till the end of British rule.
-This article will explore the concept of Wade, the North Karnataka’s oldest Jain Wade, its association with the well known Kannada poet Adikavi Pampa and its uniqueness.
+Wades were the erstwhile epicenters for administration in North Karnataka and parts of Maharshtra that evolved during the rule of Bijapur Adilshahis and continued till the end of British rule.
+This article will explore the concept of Wade, Wade Tradition, the North Karnataka’s oldest Jain Wade, its association with the well known Kannada poet Adikavi Pampa and its uniqueness.

 – Photos & Article by Nagaraj K. Navalagunda, Harihara

 (Translated to English by Nitin H.P.)